EdoardoCostantini/mi-hd/notes/simulation_setup.md

 analysis when the data imputed is high-dimensional.

 ## Simulation studies
-* 1) multivariate normal data with no structure - Baseline: how well do the methods "recover" infomration on the covaraince structure of a simple unrealistic scenario?
+* 1) multivariate normal data with no structure - Baseline: how well do the methods "recover" information on the covariance structure of a simple unrealistic scenario?
-	* factors: 1) % of missing infomration; 2) dimensionality (p<<n, p =~ n, p >> n)
+	* factors: % of missing information; 2) dimensionality (p<<n, p =~ n, p >> n)
 * 2) (multivariate normal) data with latent structure - How do the method perform when missingness is on items that measure latent constructs
-	* fixed: % of missing infomration; dimensionality (p >> n);
+	* fixed: % of missing information; dimensionality (p >> n);
-	* factors: 1) latent construct normality level (+/- deviation from normality: i'm thinking opinions/positions about polirising themes in society); 2) dependency between the latent constructs (+/-, e.g.  if all latent constructs are normally distributed then think of it maybe creating three tiers of correlation levels: low, medium high, where the correaltion coefficients maybe are randomly generated for pairs of constructs between 0 and .33, .33 and .66; .66 and 1)
+	* factors: latent construct normality level (+/- deviation from normality: i'm thinking opinions/positions about polarising themes in society); 2) dependency between the latent constructs (+/-, e.g.  if all latent constructs are normally distributed then think of it maybe creating three tiers of correlation levels: low, medium high, where the correlation coefficients maybe are randomly generated for pairs of constructs between 0 and .33, .33 and .66; .66 and 1)
-* 3) mesurement levels - How well do the methods behave with different measurement levels (nominal, ordinal, interval)
+* 3) measurement levels - How well do the methods behave with different measurement levels (nominal, ordinal, interval)
-	* fixed: % of missing infomration;  dimensionality (p >> n); latent structure
+	* fixed: % of missing information;  dimensionality (p >> n); latent structure
-	* factors: 1) percentage of p that are mesaured with each level?
+	* factors: percentage of p that are measured with each level?
 * 4) complex relationships - How well do the methods preserve non-linearity and interactions
-	* fixed: % of missing infomration;  dimensionality (p >> n); latent structure?
+	* fixed: % of missing information;  dimensionality (p >> n); latent structure?
-	* factors: 1) percentage of p that are categorical?
+	* factors: percentage of p that are categorical?
-* 5) corssectional EVS datasent with clusters?
+* 5) cross-sectional EVS dataset with clusters?

 ## Factorial Design
 * fixed: MAR + MCAR; sample size; set of model-relevant, auxiliary and junk variables
 * factors:
 	* % missing info;
 	* number of p p<<n, p =~ n, p >> n;
-	* wierd variable distributions (binomials, poissons (e.g. number of children), skewed truncated normals (many 1-10 scales), cut-off (mmm something like age where no one younger than 18 is measured)
+	* weird variable distributions (binomials, poisons (e.g. number of children), skewed truncated normals (many 1-10 scales), cut-off (mmm something like age where no one younger than 18 is measured)
-	* interaction types and quantity (based maybe on that paper that you read about MICE imputation and interaction types)
+	* interaction types and quantity (based maybe on that paper that you read about MICE imputation and interaction types) i.e. interaction types in theMAR mechanisms
+	* linear/polynomial MAR

 ## Think about
-* y model: there should be (at least) one vairable that is generated according to some model involving 'true' predictors we might work with one linear model and maybe one GLM for categorical vairables.
+* y model: there should be (at least) one variable that is generated according to some model involving 'true' predictors we might work with one linear model and maybe one GLM for categorical vairables.
 But this depends also on whether we want to include only continuous variables in the simulation study or other types as well.